Linked astronomy tools

 Quick start (3 steps)

-- Enter date, time, timezone, and longitude (east positive).
+- Enter date, time, time zone, and observer longitude with east positive.

-- Optionally enter RA to compute hour angle (Hour Angle (HA)).
+- Optionally enter right ascension to compute hour angle for a target.

 Inputs